Apple Inc. has become one of the world’s top corporations, generating billions of dollars annually.

-Apple have a ‘no smoking’ ban regarding their computers.
-As ridiculous as it sounds, but if you smoke while using an Apple computer, you void the warranty – you’ve been warned!
+Apple has a ‘no smoking’ ban regarding their computers.
+As ridiculous as it sounds, if your computer is found to have been damaged by an external source, such as cigarette smoke – you’ve been warned!

 With the first Apple iPod, an Easter Egg was implanted.
 The way to get the Easter Egg is to go to the ‘About’ menu and hold down the center button for just a few seconds.
 Users could then see and play a game called Breakout.
 The game had previously been developed by Apple co-founders Wozniak and Jobs when they worked at Atari.